SkylarMcDaniel/SkylarMcDaniel/README.md

 * 🌍  I'm based in Logan Utah
 * ✉️  You can contact me at [sky.mcdaniel@gmail.com](mailto:sky.mcdaniel@gmail.com)
 * 🧠  I'm currently learning SQL
-* 🤨  I would like help in learning how to build web applications
+* 🤨  I would like help with learning how to build web applications

 ### Skills